Pitt County takes first step to place shell building in Farmville Corporate Park

 “The reason we would like to option this property is to have this under public control for industrial development,” Andrews said.
 “It will allow us to go after state and federal infrastructure funds.
 We would need to own or control the property to do things such as extend utilities, extend the road.
 It would make the property more desirable for industrial prospects.”

-Commissioner Mary Perkins-Williams asked how many industrial parks are located in Pitt County and the status of on proposed for Bethel
+Commissioner Mary Perkins-Williams asked how many industrial parks are located in Pitt County and the status of one proposed for Bethel.

 Andrews said the Bethel options expired several years ago and only a couple of landowners agreed to renew the arrangement.